 #13: Squat With Resistance Band

-- As you lower down into your squat position, ensure you keep your knees pushed out, do not allow them to collapse inward.
-This is the challenge added with resistance bands.
+- Keep your knees pushed out as you lower down into your squat position; do not allow them to collapse inward.
+This is the challenge added with using resistance bands.

-- Hold the squat position for 3 seconds, then raise yourself to the starting position.
+- Hold the squat for 3 seconds, then raise yourself to the starting position.

 #14: Lateral Leg Raise Squat With Resistance Band